 - Copy an update to a USB flash drive.

 - Burn a DVD or CD

 At its launch, the Xbox was offered as a Core or Pro model.
 Upgrades from the Core model that the Pro featured included wireless controllers and a 20 GB hard drive.
 In 2007 the Arcade version replaced the Core, and featured built-in memory, but did not come with a hard drive.
-The black-bodied, 120 GB Elite model was also released in April in 2007, and was sold alongside the Xbox 360 Pro until mid 2009, when the Pro was discontinued.
-When the Xbox 360 S was released in mid 2010, Microsoft discontinued the manufacturing of Arcade and Elite models, but continued to sell the units that remained on stores' shelves.
+The black-bodied, 120 GB Elite model was also released in April in 2007 and was sold alongside the Xbox 360 Pro until mid-2009, when the Pro was discontinued.
+When the Xbox 360 S was released in mid-2010, Microsoft discontinued the manufacturing of Arcade and Elite model but continued to sell the units that remained on stores' shelves

-It is very easy to tell if you have an Xbox 360 console, since the words 'Xbox 360' appear on the front of the disc drive tray, which is white on Core and Arcade consoles, and chrome on Pros.
+The words 'Xbox 360' appear on the top of the console and the front of the disc drive tray, which is white on Core and Arcade consoles, and chrome on Pros.
 Elite models are easily distinguished from others by their black outer case.